ddrag23/vue-windmill/README.md

 # vue-windmill

-This template should help get you started developing with Vue 3 in Vite.
+This Vue Windmill building with Vue 3 in Vite and this theme i took from [Windmill Dashboard](https://github.com/estevanmaito/windmill-dashboard), thanks for your theme [@estevanmaito](https://github.com/estevanmaito)

 ## Recommended IDE Setup